top of page

 Special rules also apply to minors regarding proof of language proficiency for naturalization.
 According to Section 10, Paragraph 4, Sentence 2 of the StAG ( Nationality Act), a minor child who has not yet turned 16 at the time of naturalization meets the language proficiency requirements if their language development is appropriate for their age .
 Age-appropriate language development for minor children subject to compulsory schooling must be demonstrated through school reports .
 If the child is still attending kindergarten, a corresponding certificate from the kindergarten must be obtained.

 Anyone wishing to apply for German citizenship must generally demonstrate German language skills at level B1.
 This means they should be able to communicate in everyday life, hold conversations, and write simple texts.
 Proof of this can be provided in the form of language certificates, school leaving certificates, or a completed degree program in German.
 Even evidence obtained a long time ago is valid – the important thing is that the language skills are still present.
 However, there are exceptions to the B1 language skills requirement for naturalization: Those who, despite best efforts, cannot improve their language skills to B1 level or who have health restrictions can be granted a simplified examination or be completely exempt from the language skills requirement.
-First-generation guest workers and underage children are also exempted from providing proof of language skills.
+First-generation guest workers and underage children are also exempt from providing proof of language skills.